LeoPhilly/grpo-profiling-harness/design_doc.md

 ### Why does the log ratio drift occur more drastically in G=32 but not at all in G=16?

-This was a very surprising result as I expected the drift to be more substantially for G= 16 and even more so for G=32.
+This was a very surprising result as I expected the drift to be more substantial for G= 16 and even more so for G=32.
 While it was significant for G=32, and moderate for G=8 (from earlier) there was no noticeable drift for G=16 or G= 4.
 I'm not sure why this is the case, it could be due to my single seed run or it's possible there are certain batch sizes that take a different kernel path (for example, using powers of 2 is a known GPU optimization, perhaps in this case using power of 4 is the differentiator?)

 ### How noisy are these numbers?
 Are the multiples trustworthy?

-The most significant limitation is that these numbers are done on a relatively small scale and hence they are bound to be quite noisy; and while the multiple themselves are specific to this config of this experiment, the more important takeaways are the reasoning and direction of each of the metrics.
+The most significant limitation is that these numbers are done on a relatively small scale and hence they are bound to be quite noisy; and while the multiples themselves are specific to this config of this experiment, the more important takeaways are the reasoning and direction of each of the metrics.

-### Was Amdahl's law noticable?
+### Was Amdahl's law noticeable?

 As a general pattern, all the throughput type gains (tokens/sec, wall clock, per completion cost) were sublinear in that each doubling of G got less than <2x change.
 This is Amdahl's law in spirit -- the generations get optimized, but the un-amortized backward pass's share increases and hence overall gain starts to flatten.